 houseplant fertilizer basics: how to feed houseplants

 Most indoor plants like a regular dose of good fertilizer, but of course it all depends on the type of houseplant you have and what kind of potting soil it’s living in.

 Soil is everything to a houseplant!
-Houseplants get almost all of their nutrients from soil, so if you notice the leaves on your houseplant are discolored, this could signal nutrient deficiency.
+Houseplants get almost all of their nutrients from the soil, so if you notice the leaves on your houseplant are discolored, this could signal nutrient deficiency.
 Other signs of nutrient deficiency common to houseplants include stunted growth, late flowering, or small or aborted blossoms and fruit.

 If you know that your plants have a nutrient deficiency, then a fertilizer could help the plant balance out its deficiencies.
-If your potting soil is completely fresh, then you won’t need to add fertilizer for a few months at least, since the nutrients in soil will be plenty to feed your plant during this time.
+If your potting soil is completely fresh, then you won’t need to add fertilizer for a few months at least, since the nutrients in the soil will be plenty to feed your plant during this time.

 how often to fertilize your plants: